tobealive/docs/docs/concepts/concurrency.md

 }
 ```

-Shared variables must be structs, arrays or maps.
+Shared variables must be structs, arrays, or maps.